SWEET SPOTS -- THE THINGS WE LOVE, FEAR, & SHIVER AT

 The opening was just big enough to push a sleeping bag through, then one body at a time.
 The first room was big enough for us all to sit up, barely.
 Someone said a larger room lay farther on.
 But to get there, we had to slide a long way, sandwiched between a flat floor and a flat ceiling.
 One by one, we started.
 After an eternity of scooting and sliding, we made it to the big room and shined flashlights around, where we hung out, making ghoul faces, till someone decided they wanted to go home.
 Forget camping "out" (or "in").
 We all agreed.
 But the way out seemed worse.
 The "sandwich" was so tight, I had to push with my fingers and toes to inch along, my head forced sideways under the low ceiling.

 Well, in the end, we made it out, of course.
 I grew older and gained some sense.
-But the event provided the seed for one of my favorite stories that will be published in January, The Devil's Grip, about a young man with cerebral palsy in West Texas.
+But the event provided the seed for one of my favorite stories that was published in Kaleidoscope in February 2017, The Devil's Grip, about a young man with cerebral palsy in West Texas.
 Rusty is one of my favorite characters now.
 And he loves caves.

 Now caves are one of my dreaded Sweet Spots.
 Anyone else?